Spirit house

-A spirit house is a shrine to the protective spirit of a place that is found in the Southeast Asian countries of Burma, Cambodia, Laos, Thailand, Malaysia, Indonesia, Vietnam and the Philippines.
+A spirit house is a shrine to the protective spirit of a place that is found in the Southeast Asian countries of Cambodia, Laos, Thailand, Malaysia, Myanmar, Indonesia, Vietnam and the Philippines.
 They are normally in the form of small roofed structure mounted on a pillar or a dais, and can range in size from small platforms to houses large enough for people to enter.
 Spirit houses are intended to provide a shelter for spirits that could cause problems for the people if not appeased.
 They often include images or carved statues of people and animals.
 Votive offerings are left at them to propitiate the spirits; more elaborate installations include an altar for this purpose.

 Regional traditions

 Southeast Asia

 In mainland Southeast Asia, most houses and businesses have a spirit house placed in an auspicious spot, most often in a corner of the property.
 The location may be chosen after consultation with a Brahmin priest.
 Spirit houses are known as နတ်စင် (nat sin) or နတ်ကွန်း (nat kun) in Burmese; ศาลพระภูมิ (san phra phum, 'house of the guardian spirit') in Thai; and រានព្រះភូមិ (rean preah phum, 'shrine for the guardian-spirit') or រានទេវតា (rean taveda) in Khmer.